 NorQuest’s pharmacy technician lab provides students with practical, hands-on training in compounding, sterile product preparation, repackaging, inventory management, and dispensing.
-In the lab, students have the opportunity to use technologies currently employed by those working in the profession, including laminar airflow hoods, Kroll® computer software, and automated dispensing cabinets.
+In the lab, students have the opportunity to use technologies currently employed by those working in the profession, including laminar airflow hoods and Kroll® computer software.

 Our state-of-the-art simulation lab prepares students to work collaboratively with other health-care professionals as part of an interdisciplinary team.

 For more information on becoming a registered pharmacy technician in the province of Alberta, visit the Alberta College of Pharmacy website.

 |Lily Mauer (Kriese), Instructor||B Sc.
 Pharm, RPh|